-This month our featured alumnus is Dr Jason Arora (BA Medical Sciences 2005, BMBCh Medicine 2011).
-Jason is a medical doctor, public health scientist and rising global expert in health systems transformation, with a specific focus on value-based and patient-centred healthcare.
+Dr Jason Arora (2005, BA Medical Sciences, 2011, BMBCh Medicine) is a medical doctor, public health scientist and rising global expert in health systems transformation, with a specific focus on value-based and patient-centred healthcare.

 Following his time at Oxford, Jason practised as a medical doctor in the NHS and served in various other roles across the healthcare spectrum – in policy, management, media, teaching and research.
 This all fed into his ‘big picture’ understanding of healthcare and the pressing need to revolutionise healthcare systems everywhere to meet the demands of the future.
 He became a firm believer that global health systems could achieve long-term sustainability by being redesigned around patients.